zadium/StargateRingTP.ossl/README.md

     hg.mygrid.com:8000:My Region/128/64/25  wrong

+If url name have name as description it ignore the url

+You can use url postion that have stargate at this point, so that target gate in another sim will rez rings as welcoming.

-Some of grid dose not allow hyper teleport or between regions, you can ask your admin to enabled it for you.
+Some of grids dose not allow hyper teleport (osTeleportAgent) or between regions, you can ask your admin to enabled it for you.

 ### Setup ###

-Easy, rez it , change the description, after rezzing all rings, click `Refresh` in menu, enjoy.
+Easy, rez it , change the description for name it, after rezzing all rings, click `Refresh` in menu, enjoy.
 You need refresh button only at then end of setup, or after renaming it in description.
 If you like, put GateSound sound file in Gate prim for starting, and put RingSound file in Ring object inside the gate, or it use default sounds